quanghuy26/Image_Proscessing/README.md

 # Image Processing
 **Author: Le Quang Huy - 1511234.**

-Image Processing using featuring extraction method HOG, classify method SVM combined with Neural_network.
+Image Processing using featuring extraction method: HOG, classify method: SVM combined with Neural_network.

 This project is used for the topic: VEHICLES DETECTING ON TRAFFIC VIDEO IN VIET NAM.